tsengstudios/TSQS/firestore/README.md

 ```
 service cloud.firestore {
   match /databases/{database}/documents {
-    // Anyone can read a restaurant, only authorized
+    // Anyone can read a chore, only authorized
     // users can create or update.
 Deletes are not allowed.
   	 match /restaurants/{restaurantId} {
     	 allow read: if true;
     	 allow create, update: if request.auth.uid != null;
     }

-    // Anyone can read a rating.
-Only the user who made the rating
+    // Anyone can read a flurr.
+Only the user who made the flurr
     // can delete it.
 Ratings can never be updated.
-    match /restaurants/{restaurantId}/ratings/{ratingId} {
+    match /restaurants/{restaurantId}/flurrs/{ratingId} {
     	 allow read: if true;
       allow create: if request.auth.uid != null;
     	 allow delete: if request.resource.data.userId == request.auth.uid;